Categories

 We, being many, are one body, for we all share in the one bread.

-The Celebrant invites the People to receive Communion.
+The Celebrant invites the people to receive communion.

-Saint Patrick’s Cathedral is the National Cathedral of the Church of Ireland, a member church of the Anglican (Episcopalian) Communion.
-Members of all Christian Church denominations are welcome to receive Holy Communion here.
+Saint Patrick’s Cathedral is the National Cathedral of the Church of Ireland, a member Church of the Anglican (Episcopalian) Communion.
+We welcome members of all Christian Church denominations to receive Holy Communion here.
+Please follow the stewards’ directions.

-Agnus Dei qui tollis
+Agnus Dei qui tollis peccata mundi, miserere nobis.

-the sins of the world, have mercy on us.
+(Lamb of God who takes away the sins of the world, have mercy on us.)

-peccata mundi, dona nobis pacem.
+Agnus Dei qui tollis peccata mundi, dona nobis pacem.

-the sins of the world, give us peace.
+(Lamb of God who takes away the sins of the world, give us peace.)

-Motet
+The Motet

-When all have received Communion, the Celebrant says
+When all have received, the Celebrant says

 Let us pray.